masslab/HARproject/CodeBook.md

 8. Trailing 'X', 'Y', and 'Z' were maintained as terminal uppercase letters even though they sometimes decreased readability in order to preserve the cartesian coordinate pertaining to the variable.

 ##### Variable name key
 The script creates a key called `nameKey.txt` which is part of the output (see Output below).
-This key lists all 86 variables (columns) that are in the final data set as rows.
+This key lists all 86 variables (columns) from the original data set that are included in the tidyData output.
 The first column indicates the original variable column number [1:561] while the second column contains the original name and the third column contains the transformed name.
 This is for convenience only and will permit the researcher/analyst to clearly understand which variables in the resulting output files correspond to which variables in the original data set.

 **Note** The column headers in the final output (see the Variable Map Table below) are not identical to the names in `nameKey` in two respects:

-1. the variable name is prepended by 'mean' and enclosed in parentheses to indicate that these are averages of that variable
+1. the variable name in the output is prepended by 'mean' and enclosed in parentheses to indicate that these are averages of that variable

-2. the Activity and Subject columns are not represented
+2. the Activity and Subject columns are not represented in the nameKey file

 See the Variable Map table below for a complete description of the variables in the `tidyData.txt` output.